Going offline in world's most connected city

 Also, "it's most beautiful in early evening when the dusk is setting and the night lights are starting to come in."

-The Seoul Tourism Organization offers free guided walking tours of the Cheonggyecheon Stream, which be booked on their website.
+The Seoul Tourism Organization offers free guided walking tours of the Cheonggyecheon Stream, which can be booked on their website.

 National Museum of Korea